The Cheeger problem in abstract measure spaces: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Alessandro Carbotti, Michele Miranda and Diego Pallara for some useful discussions, and Nicolò De Ponti for several precious comments and for pointing out various references.
+The authors would like to thank Alessandro Carbotti, Michele Miranda and Diego Pallara for some useful discussions, and Nicol\`o De Ponti for several precious comments and for pointing out various references.
+Moreover, the authors would like to thank the reviewers for their thoughtful comments and efforts towards improving our manuscript.